edbutler/papika-telemetry/README.md

 and &lt;db\_name&gt; is the name of the database in which data will be stored.
 We typically use `logging` for the database name.

-### Ubuntu (14.04+) Linux Instructions:
+### Ubuntu (14.04+) Linux Installation Instructions:

 1. Install required packages:

         apt install build-essential g++ python3-dev python3-virtualenv postgresql-server postgresql-server-dev-all

-2. Create the postgres database (run as root, these instructions assume you have never configured postgres so may need to be changed):
+2. Create a postgres database (run as root).
+   These instructions will get you up and running assuming you have never configured Postgres before, but the only thing you need is a database in which &lt;user&gt; has the ability to create tables and insert rows.

         service postgresql start
         sudo -u postgres createuser -d <user>
-        sudo su <user>:
+        su <user>:
         createdb <user> # this is only so there's a default database when running psql with no args createdb <db_name>

 3. Install Python virtual environment and requirements (run as &lt;user&gt;):

         cd <server_dir>